dannypho/system-calls-dannypho/README.md

 This system call sets the effective priority of the process with the given pid.
 This routine should return 0 if successful, and -1 otherwise (if, for example, the caller passes in an invalid pid or a priority < -20 or > 20.

 ### int getpinfo(struct pstat *)
-The second is int getpinfo(struct pstat *).
+The next is int getpinfo(struct pstat *).
 This routine returns some information about all running processes, including how many times each has been chosen to run and the process ID of each.
 You will use this system call to build a variant of the command line program ps, which can then be called to see what is going on.
 The structure pstat is defined below; note, you cannot change this structure, and must use it exactly as is.
-This routine should return 0 if successful, and -1 otherwise (if, for example, a bad or NULL pointer is passed into the kernel).
+This routine should return 0 if successful, and -1 otherwise (if, for example, a bad or NULL pointer is passed into the kernel). getpinfo will read from the process table and populate the pstat function and then copy out the pstat function.

 You'll need to understand how to fill in the structure pstat in the kernel and pass the results to user space.
 The structure should look like what you see here, in a file you'll have to include called pstat.h: